acss-io/atomizer/docs/integrations/vite.md

 ## Create your Atomizer config

-Create the `atomizer.config.js` config file so that Atomizer can find your SvelteKit files.
+Create the `atomizer.config.js` config file so that Atomizer can find your source files.

 ```js
 module.exports = {